avijeetpandey/sportscenter/README.md

 - `GET` /api/products/types - endpoint to fetch all types
 - `GET` /api/products/brands - endpoint to fetch all the brands

+The endpoints for authentication
+- `POST` - /api/auth/login - endpoint for logging in user
+- `GET` - /api/auth/user - endpoint for getting user info from token

 ## Tech stack used
 - `Spring Boot`
 - `JPA`